richard-scryber/scryber.core/docs/1_overview/6_scryber_parsing.rst

         }
     }

 All 3 methods create exactly the same document.
+It also allows for building dynamic documents at runtime - but there are other ways :see::7_parameters_and_expressions

 1.6.4.
 Building in code
 ------------------------